 Keep in mind that the API was the only thing that changed between runs, and Strange Brigade and Red Dead Redemption 2 both have in-game benchmarks.
 There’s no cost to enabling Vulkan either — it’s free performance you’re leaving on the table if you use DirectX.

 Step back to DirectX 11, and the differences are even clearer.
-Rainbow Six Siege and World War Z have Vulkan and DirectX 11 available, and Vulkan is still faster at 4K and 1080p.
+Rainbow Six Siege and World War Z have Vulkan and DirectX 11 available, and Vulkan is still faster at

 It made a huge difference at 1080p in World War Z, increasing my average frame rate by nearly 21%.
 Vulkan handles multi-core CPU workloads much better than older versions of DirectX — DirectX 12 is better on this front — and that can make a world of difference when running at lower resolutions.